Land's End to John o' Groats: Scottish equivalent

 The southernmost village in Scotland is actually nearby Drummore.

+A similar modern equivalent is MugDunnet - from the southernmost tip of mainland Scotland at the Mull of Galloway, to the northernmost point at Dunnet Head.
+Peter Minting first proposed and completed this route as a cycling challenge in September 2026, while raising funds for the St John of Jerusalem Eye Hospital Group.
+His recommended MugDunnet route includes several sections of the National Cycle Network (NCN) in Scotland (NCN83, NCN7 and NCN1).
+There is no official cycle route for the first section from Mull of Galloway lighthouse to Castle Kennedy, before heading east via NCN83 and then north on NCN7 from Newton Stewart to join NCN1 at Inverness.
+North of Tain (where the NCN1 cycle path ends) the route is on roads via Lairg, Altnaharra, Syre, Bettyhill, Shebster, Thurso and Dunnet.

 English equivalent

 The length of the English mainland is delineated by the distance between Land's End and Marshall Meadows Bay in Northumberland.
 The distance is 556 mi by road or 426 mi as the crow flies.
 The traversal of the length of England is sometimes used to define charity events such as walks and cycle-rides.